gil9192/world-of-games/README.md

 pip install -r requirements.txt
 ```

-## Provide DB Credentials
+## Provide External DB Credentials
 The ".env" file contains different environment variables.
+In order to use with external database "APP_DB" should be changed from "local" to "remote".
-Please make sure to define the DB password and connection string if needed.
+Please make sure to define the DB password and connection parameters if using remote database.
 https://docs.djangoproject.com/en/4.2/ref/settings/#databases

 ## Local Run
 To build and run locally.

 ```